VictorFilimonov/aerothemeplazma/README.md

 Since this is a Plasma Style, to apply it simply go to ```System Settings -> Appearance -> Plasma Style``` to find it and select it.

+Make sure that your panel's width is set to 40.

 ### Aero Color Mixer <a name="aeromixer"></a>